CyrylSz/Godot-Test-Game/README.md

-# Redemption through Rebellion
+# Info
-Demo of a top-down shooter game set in 2080 in a secret underground facility where you are a prisoner subjected to bio-experiments.
-Suddenly, a mysterious rebellion breaks out...
+* top-down perspective.
+* Go to game folder to see inventory features checklist.